Boris Johnson lashes out at ‘absurd’ Partygate committee claims

 Setting out his defence in a 52-page dossier ahead of Wednesday’s TV grilling, the former PM admitted that he misled MPs about rule-breaking – but insisted his denials were made “in good faith” based on what he “honestly” knew at the time.

-Mr Johnson also claimed the though staff drinking wine at No 10 was within the rules – claiming he and other officials believed that gathering to drink alcohol was necessary for “work purposes”.
+Mr Johnson said he thought drinking wine at No 10 was within the rules – claiming he and other officials believed that gathering to drink alcohol was necessary for “work purposes”.

+The ex-Tory leader defended joining five different leaving parties – arguing it was his “duty” as prime minister to attend – saying: “I might raise a glass to honour a colleague, but that was it.”

 He also claimed it was still unclear to him why he was fined for attending his birthday party at No 10 in June 2020 – saying no-one sang to him at the sandwich lunch.
 “No cake was eaten, and no-one even sang happy birthday.”

-Mr Johnson defended attending leaving parties inside No 10 – adding that he was never at such events for more than half an hour – saying: “I might raise a glass to honour a colleague, but that was it.”
+Mr Johnson also claimed that any lack of social distancing during the Covid period could be partly be blamed on the “old, cramped London townhouse” of No 10 “with many bottlenecks, and many small rooms”.

+He added: “We tried to keep our distance but we knew that proximity was sometimes unavoidable, and we knew that this was acceptable under the guidance.”

-Mr Johnson also said he did not recall saying that a 27 November leaving party was “probably the most unsocially distanced gathering in the UK right now”, as noted in written evidence in the committee report.
+Mr Johnson also said he did not recall – but did not deny – making a joke about the 27 November leaving party being “the most unsocially distanced gathering in the UK”, a claim noted in the committee’s interim report.

-He claimed it “seems unlikely”, adding: “But I might well have made observations in speeches about social distancing, and whether it was being perfectly observed.
+The ex-PM said the joke “seems unlikely”, before adding: “But I might well have made observations in speeches about social distancing, and whether it was being perfectly observed.
 That does not mean that I thought the guidance was contravened.”

-The former Tory leader insisted to the privileges committee inquiry that he “did not intentionally or recklessly mislead the House” and claimed that he corrected the record at the “earliest opportunity” after the Metropolitan Police probe.
+The former Tory leader insisted to the privileges committee inquiry that he “did not intentionally or recklessly mislead the House” and claimed that he corrected the record at the “earliest opportunity” after the Metropolitan Police probe issued 126 fines.

 Mr Johnson attacked the “highly partisan” and “selective” content of the committee’s damning interim report, after the group of MPs alleged that it would have been “obvious” to him that Covid guidance was not followed.